 When an initial order is entered, the court clearly indicates who is ultimately responsible for making decisions on the child’s behalf.
-It’s possible that these original orders could remain in effect until the child reaches maturity.
+It is possible that these original orders could remain in effect until the child reaches maturity.
 Often, however, parents may have reason to seek modifications to custody orders.
 Some of those reasons could include:

-Parenting time, which used to be called “physical custody,” refers to how the child’s time is divided up between each parent.
+Parenting time, which used to be called “physical custody,” refers to how the child’s time is divided between each parent.
 You may also see the terms “visitation” and “access” used when discussing parenting time.

 For example, if one parent has primary physical custody, that means most of the child’s time is spent in their care.
 The non-custodial parent is then permitted access to the child, or time for visitation.
 Parenting time can also be split equally, with each parent entitled to spend the same amount of time with their child.
 Equal parenting time is now the norm in most cases, though there are several ways to implement equal-time arrangements.